This story has been updated. It was originally posted on April 18, 2017.

-To set up your list, click Friend lists from the menu to the left of the News Feed, then Close Friends.
-You can add or remove friends via the Edit List button to the top right.
-While you’re there, you might notice that Facebook has set up other lists for you, like people you work with.
+To set up your list, look at the scrollable menu on the left side of the screen.
+Click See More and find the Friend Lists option.
+Click that, then the Close Friends link.
+You can add or remove friends via the Edit List button in the top right.
+While you’re there, you might notice that Facebook has suggested other lists for you, such as mere acquaintances.
 More on that feature below.

 Set up your own friend lists

-The lists you make for yourself won’t affect how often you see your friends in the News Feed.
-But you can bookmark each list and use them as alternatives to the main News Feed.
-This lets you see only the updates from people on that list.
+The lists you make for yourself won’t affect how often you see your friends in your News Feed, but you can bookmark each list and use them as alternatives to the main News Feed.
+This way, you’ll see only updates from people on that list.

 As an added bonus, whenever you share something on Facebook, you can limit the audience to any one of the lists you’ve created.
 For example, you might want to tweak your settings so only your closest friends and relatives will see all the baby photos you’re uploading.